Badbeats87/vinyl-catalog/FEEDBACK.md

 ---

-### 3. Testing Approach
+### 4. Testing Approach
 **What was done:**
-- Created LOCAL_TESTING_GUIDE.md with full end-to-end workflows
+- Created LOCAL_TESTING_GUIDE.md with curl-based end-to-end workflows
 - Provided quick reference commands
 - Documented all 41 endpoints with examples

+**Now that we're building UI:**
+- Testing will be different (clicking/forms instead of curl)
+- We'll still need API testing
+- Should we write automated tests?

 **Questions for you:**
-- Is the testing documentation clear and complete?
-- Do you want automated tests written, or manual testing is sufficient?
+- Do you want automated API tests written?
 - Should we test against real PayPal sandbox?
-- Any specific test scenarios we're missing?
+- Any specific test scenarios we need?

 **Your feedback:**
 <!-- Please add your thoughts here -->

 ---

-### 4. Security Considerations
+### 5. Security Considerations
 **What was done:**
 - Protected all routes with authentication
 - Added .gitignore to prevent secret exposure